silb/shiro-jersey/README.md

 </dependency>
 ```

-If you are upgrading from version 0.1.0 which use Jersey 1.x, see the
+If you are upgrading from version 0.1.0 which uses Jersey 1.x, see the
 [upgrade instructions](#mig-0.1.x).

 # Configuring Shiro in a Jersey web application